-Individual providers are part of the consumer assessment process.
+Individual providers are part of the consumer assessment process and shall not be prohibited by the Employer from participating in the assessment.
 However, in some situations the caseworker conducting the consumer interview may make the determination that the consumer interview will be conducted without the presence of the individual provider.
 If the individual provider does not participate in the consumer interview, the caseworker will talk to the individual provider prior to completing the consumer assessment.
-Whenever the consumer suffers a reduction in hours or seeks an increase in hours, the Employer will make a reasonable effort to consult with the consumer's individual provider prior to making a final determination.
-Individual providers will be informed of changes to the client's plan of care that impact the individual provider's work including new behaviors, changes to existing behaviors and behaviors that pose a risk to the individual providers.
+Whenever the consumer suffers a reduction in hours or seeks an increase in hours, the Employer will-make a reasonable effort to consult with the consumer's individual provider prior to making a final determination.
+Individual providers will be informed of changes to the client's plan of care that impact the individual provider's work including new behaviors, changes to existing behaviors and behaviors that pose a risk to the individual providers.any new "challenging behaviors" documented in the client's care plan, including any behaviors that pose a risk to an individual provider.
+Individual Providers will have access to the client's plan of care through the portal and can request it be mailed to them.